CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

     ![](media/lab10-02.png)

 1. When the analysis has run, the results are returned.
-Notice that the service has recognized specific data fields such as the merchant’s name, the address, phone number, and the transaction date and time, as well as the line items, subtotal, tax, and total amounts.
+Notice that the service has recognized specific data fields such as the merchant’s name, address, phone number, and transaction date and time, as well as the line items, subtotal, tax, and total amounts.
 Next to each field is a percentage probability that the field is correct.

    ![](media/lab10-01.png)